MicrosoftDocs/power-automate-docs/articles/ui-flows/upgrade.md

 ### What does it mean for my existing UI flows?

-No action is required if you simply want to keep using your existing UI flows.
-However, we recommended that you upgrade and use the latest version of the UI flows.
+No action is required until you either update the UI flows app or the connection to the Gateway.
+Updating one requires updating the other.

 ### How do I upgrade?